nmjmdr/walrus/README.md

 # Defque
-A deferred task execution engine/(queue) in GO
+A deferred task execution queue in GO